-- 1 cup (10 ounces) molasses
+- 1 cup (10 ounces) unsulphured molasses

 - 1 large egg (beaten)

-- 1 cup plus 2 tablespoons (5 ounces) flour
+- 1 cup plus 2 tablespoons flour (5 ounces)

-- 2/3 cup (5 ounces) brown sugar (light or dark)
+- 2/3 cup brown sugar (5 ounces, light or dark)

-- 4 tablespoons butter (cold)
+- 4 tablespoons unsalted butter (cold)

 - Dash salt

 Blend 4 tablespoons of ice water into the flour mixture and mix with a fork until moistened.
 Continue adding small amounts of ice water until the dough begins to hold together.

-- Heat the oven to 400 F (200 C/Gas Mark 6).
+Preheat the oven to 400 F/200 C/Gas Mark 6.

-- Sprinkle the crumb mixture over the molasses mixture.
+Pour the molasses filling into the prepared crust.
+Sprinkle the crumb mixture over the molasses mixture.